If he doesn't know what's going on, how come he's leaving for 12 days to India and other places two days after the election?

 Yes.

-I don't think your audience understands that.
+I think your audience understands that.

 Obama himself, we've played the sound bites of Obama back in 2003 saying we're not going to get the single payer overnight.

-It may take 15 years.
+It may take 15 years, may take a while.

-We've played all these sound bites.
+We've played all these soundbites.

-We're going to have to do this piecemeal and get to the point where people will go to the federal government as last resort.
+We're going to have to do this piecemeal and get to the point where people will go to the federal government as last resort because Obama knows people don't want to really have to go to the government for the health care or their insurance.

 Only the people he's convinced it's going to be free are going to do that.

-So I think the we've had a number of insurance salespeople and executives on this program call and update people on what the status of the business is at various stages of the implementation of Obamacare.
+So I think we've had a number of insurance salespeople and executives on this program call and update people on what the status of the business is at various stages of the implementation of Obamacare.

 So I think we've been pretty clear, but if I need to say it again and again and again, I will.